 Where to eat

-If you are looking to splurge on your dinner go to one of the restaurants in the “Chef Createur” network.
+If you are a foodie, look for the restaurants in the “Chef Createur” network.
 This organisation of chefs certifies gourmet experiences based only on local ingredients.
 These restaurants are most of the time linked to an inn or to a hotel.
 This might make your choice of lodging much easier.
 Les Quatre Canards restaurant located in the Chateau Bromont is delicious.
-Plus, it has a view to the mountain.
+Plus, it has a beautiful view to the mountain.

 Restaurants like Le Macpherson steakhouse or L’Attelier Archibald (located in Granby) are great restaurants if you are on a budget.

-Looking for an European bakery for brunch?
-Caneal has amazing croissants and offer brunches & lunches formulas where you can try all their products.
+Looking for a European bakery for brunch?
+Caneal has amazing croissants and offers brunches & lunches formulas where you can try all their products.

 For the beer lovers